Sean Gannon (footballer): Early life

 Gannon grew up in Ringsend and regularly attended Republic of Ireland matches with his father at the nearby Lansdowne Road.
 He was a ball boy in several games, most notably a 1–1 draw with Portugal in the 2002 World Cup qualifiers.
-In his teenage years, Gannon played for schoolboy clubs Cambridge Boys Home Farm FC and St. Kevin's Boys, before signing for Shamrock Rovers in the summer of 2010.
+In his teenage years, Gannon played for schoolboy clubs Cambridge Boys, Home Farm and St Kevin's Boys, before signing for Shamrock Rovers in the summer of 2010.
 He played in the club's A Championship team and was part of their under-20s title-winning side under Andrew Myler.
 While appearing for the Shamrock Rovers youth teams, Gannon successfully graduated from a joint FÁS/FAI Youth Soccer Training course in Irishtown Stadium, giving him exposure to a year of full-time training and preparing him for professional football.

 Professional career

 Shamrock Rovers

 Gannon made his senior debut for Shamrock Rovers in February 2011, coming on as a half-time substitute for Craig Sives in a Leinster Senior Cup game away to Dundalk.
 His league debut came on 12 September when he started in a 1–1 draw with St Patrick's Athletic, his only league appearance of the 2011 season.
 Gannon was part of the Shamrock Rovers squad that became the first ever Irish side to reach the group stage of European competition when they knocked out Partizan Belgrade in the Europa League 4th qualifying round, however he made no appearances in qualifying and was cut from the 25-man squad for the group stage.

 In 2012, Gannon moved closer to the Shamrock Rovers first team, making 8 league appearances and playing in 7 cup games, where he was mostly deployed as a right-back.
 He was part of the Shamrock Rovers team that won the Leinster Senior Cup and scored three times for the club in cup competition.
 At the end of the season he was released by new manager Trevor Croly.